-UCL has improved its credit rating to AA+ from AA in the long run and ST-1 for short term rated by National Credit Rating Company Ltd. that reflects very strong capacity for timely serving of financial obligations and offering high level of financial safety.
+UCL has keep up its credit rating AA+ in the long run and ST-1 for short term rated by National Credit Rating Company Ltd. that reflects very strong capacity for timely serving of financial obligations and offering high level of financial safety.
 As such UCL is exposed to very lower risk.
 ST-1 reflects strong capacity for timely payment of financial commitments and carry lowest credit risk.